-While there are no prerequisite courses for the MD Program, Appendix 5 includes a list of recommended undergraduate courses.
-The Indigenous Canada online course is an application requirement starting in the 2023-2024 cycle.
+See section 2.8 for details on the Indigenous Foundational Knowledge Requirement.
+While there are no other prerequisite courses for the MD Program, Appendix 5 includes a list of recommended undergraduate courses.

 7. Is any particular undergraduate degree preferred?

 No. Applicants are urged to have an alternate career in mind and their program should reflect that.